FREQUENTLY ASKED QUESTIONS

 Another important feature of the classical education model is “dialectic” interaction.
 That’s really just a fancy term for discussion.
 This model recognizes that students learn best by interacting and teaching one another with the instructor as monitor and coach, interjecting mini-lectures as appropriate.
 This strikes a happy medium between “lone-wolf study” and constant, mind-numbing lecture or “class-time” as a measure of quality.

 To accommodate international students, many classes are conducted in the asynchronous format with required keyboard chatting, but no set class time — although the teacher may schedule an occasional group meeting.
 As part of their grade, students must submit questions and respond to questions of classmates.
 The instructor will enter and monitor the discussion a minimum of 2 hours each week.
 However, in certain subjects (Physics for example) an instructor may opt for a minimum of 2 synchronous class hours each week.
 All Math courses are in a tutor format on MyOpenMath.com, where students are working self-paced and may click the “help” button at any time to call for their tutor.

 Students must be at least 12 years of age and entering the 7th grade.

 Yes, students may start any time during the year.
-Classes are asynchronous, meaning there are no scheduled class times.
+Most Classes are asynchronous, meaning there are no scheduled class times.
 Students are required to submit questions and interact with their classmates, under the watchful eye of the instructor.

 Historically, the classical education in Europe was capped by the Great Tour of major European capitals and landmarks.
 Visiting places studied added depth and perspective.
 Consequently, King’s Way requires that each student participate in one of our Education-at-Sea cruises prior to graduation.
 These include the U.S. East Coast cruise, the Mediterranean cruise and the Northern Europe/England cruise.